 My mom would make sweet fritters for Easter and savoury fritters filled with anchovies for New Year’s Day.

-The ones you see here today however have the ricotta mixed in the dough and are so simple to make.
+This zeppole recipe you see here today however has the ricotta mixed in the dough and are so simple to make.
 They truly make a fuss free treat.

 You’ll need two mixing bowls.